easeaico/pulse-go/docs/Methodology/AnesthesiaMachineMethodology.md

 <center>
 <a href="./Images/AnesthesiaMachine/AMSeverityMap.png"><img src="./Images/AnesthesiaMachine/AMSeverityMap.png"></a>
-<i>Figure 5.
-This plot shows the resistance value that is set based on the
+<i>@figuredef {AnesthesiaLeakResistance} This plot shows the resistance value that is set based on the
 leak severity modifier.
 The severity is mapped logarithmically in a manner that allows the highest severity to allow virtually all flow through the path and the lowest severity to allow almost no flow through the